OpenVoiceOS/community-docs/docs/gs_installation_choices.md

 ### Install choices
 You can install OVOS either as an image, container, or manually.

 There are currently three image choices for OVOS.
-Buildroot, Manjaro and Picroft.
+Buildroot, Manjaro and Raspbian.
 You can also build images from scratch using Buildroot and Manjaro

 A docker container is available for Manjaro.